 Fit

 You’ll also want to know the width of your foot.
 You don’t want any part of your foot hanging off the midsole.
 Many shoe brands — like Hoka, Brooks, and New Balance — offer narrow- and wide-width models of certain shoes to fit more foot sizes and styles.
-The Brooks Adrenaline GTS 23 and the Hoka Speedgoat 6 are available in multiple width options.
+The wide sizing option of Hoka shoes, including the Hoka Speedgoat 6, is the same width as the men’s shoes.
+The Brooks Adrenaline GTS 23 is also available in multiple width options.
 Getting the correct width is crucial to comfort and shoe longevity.

 Shoe fit also has a strong subjective component.
 Some people like their shoes to fit more snuggly for precision control on trails, while others want plenty of space around all parts of their feet.
+The Altra Outroad 2 has a wider toebox than the other shoes in this guide.
 The best way to determine how you like shoes to fit is to try on several different types and see what works for you.

 Toebox Size